Kola-Ademola/Data-Proffessional-Survey-Data-Analysis/README.md

 ___
 ## INTRODUCTION
 ___
-Inspiration for this project is gotten from Alex Freberg big thanks to him.!!!!
+Inspiration for this project is gotten from Alex Freberg, big thanks to him.!!!!
 For this project I used the survey data Alex Freberg collected from a survey of Data professionals..

 ## PROBLEM STATEMENT
-The purpose of this analysis is just to get an insight of what data roles/jobs are like.
+The purpose of this analysis is to get an insight of what data roles/jobs are like.
 I am interested in finding out the following from this analysis:
 * Which Data role earns the most salary?
-* What are satisfaction levels like in terms of, Management, Work/Life balance and Salary.
+* What are satisfaction levels like in terms of, Management, Work/Life balance and Salary.?
 * Which country can I get the most salary as a data Professional?
 * Which Industry do Data professionals work in the most & what programming language is most common?
 * What do these data professionals look out for when they're searching for their next role?